10 Anime With Compelling Female Characters to Enjoy

 J-Pop culture can be a toxic industry, especially for its women stars.
 It’s a dangerous game to play in many ways, and the creators of Zombie Land Saga know this.
 The show plays off the nastiness of the J-Pop industry with some clever satire and dark humor but is also a rollicking good time in its own right.
 The plot follows a group of girls who each, at the start of the show, die and wake up some years later as zombies, recruited by a shrewd manager looking to turn them into the next big idol group.
 The girls agree and begin their careers as a zombie J-Pop idol group.

-From the beginning, the zombie girls have no memories of their former lives and are happy in their idols.
-Given the fact that these girls have no memories, thus no family or loved ones that they know of, the show heavily hammers home the idea that idols are essentially robots carrying out a function.
-If they had loved ones, memories, or dreams outside of being idols, it just wouldn’t work.
+From the beginning, the zombie girls have no memories of their former lives, and thus, they have no family or loved ones that they know of.
+The show heavily hammers home the idea that idols are essentially robots carrying out a function.
+If they had loved ones, memories or dreams outside of being idols, it just wouldn’t work.
 But the reality is that they’re not robots—they are human girls—and we see later in the season this robotic fulfillment begins to fall apart.

 A lot of the comedy comes from the slapstick you’d expect from a group of zombies: heads turning completely around and limbs detaching.
-But far more than that, Zombie Land Saga is a grizzly commentary on how idol girls are treated in Japan, by their fans, their managers, and by the demanding industry itself.
+But far more than that, Zombie Land Saga is a grizzly commentary on how idol girls are treated in Japan by their fans, their managers and the demanding industry itself.

 7. Deca-Dence

-A brand-new anime series for 2020, Deca-Dence has been turning heads for months.
-This original anime from studio Nut is a post-apocalyptic sci-fi adventure, full of intense and thrilling twists and turns.
+This original anime from Studio Nut is a post-apocalyptic sci-fi adventure full of intense and thrilling twists and turns.
 The glue that holds this insane series together is protagonist Natsume, a young girl with a prosthetic arm and a lot of trauma.

 8. Revue Starlight